 As part of the University of Colorado Art Museum biennial Artist-In-Residence Program, artists are invited to CU Boulder to create new work or curate an exhibition.
 The primary component will be a four to six-week on-site residency in the 2021/2022 academic year.
-Artists will interact with faculty and students both in-person and remotely to produce an installation or an exhibition curated from the CU Art Museum collection for a 4,000 square foot gallery.
+Artists will interact with faculty and students both in-person and remotely to produce an installation for a 4,000 square foot gallery.
+Floor plan is available here.

 The onsite component of the residency can occur in either the fall semester 2021 or spring semester 2022, depending on the project proposal.